-For those that like adding milk, experts encourage the usage of non-whole dairy milk which has a high concentration of carbs and high allergy potential.
+For those who like adding milk, experts encourage the use of non-whole dairy milk, which has a high concentration of carbs and high allergy potential.
 One of the best alternatives is plant-based, preferably a calcium-fortified one with a low carbohydrate count.

-For those that prefer their coffee sweeter, avoiding sugar is an absolute must.
-Other substitute sweeteners can be found almost everywhere such as stevia and they are far less harmful to your system than sugar.
+For those who prefer their coffee sweeter, avoiding sugar is an absolute must.
+Other substitute sweeteners can be found almost everywhere, such as stevia, and they are far less harmful to your system than sugar.

-Keep in mind that a cup of black coffee has almost 0 calories, but a 16-oz Starbucks Mocha Frappuccino with whipped cream has around 400 calories.
-That’s a whole meal right there with almost no benefits for your health!!
+Keep in mind that a cup of black coffee has almost no calories, but a 16-ounce Starbucks Mocha Frappuccino with whipped cream has around 400 calories.
+That’s a whole meal right there with almost no benefits for your health!

 Special Groups and their Restrictions

-Of course, there are exceptions regarding your optimal daily intake defined by your own personal situation.
+Of course, there are exceptions regarding your optimal daily intake as defined by your own personal situation.

-If for example, you have anxiety issues, arrhythmias, and/or sleep disorder avoiding caffeine, in general, is solid advice.
+If, for example, you have anxiety issues, arrhythmias, and/or sleep disorders, avoiding caffeine in general is solid advice.

-Pregnant women and teenagers also belong in that category, however, there is a small allowance in both groups.
+Pregnant women and teenagers also belong in that category; however, there is a small allowance for both groups.

 For teenagers, studies generally agree that up to 100mg a day should be safe for the young person’s health and development.